-Dezsö's site-specific solo exhibition "Ridgefield Haunted" opens at the Aldrich Museum on Halloween, 2011.
+Dezsö's site-specific solo exhibition "Ridgefield Haunted" opened at the Aldrich Museum on Halloween, 2011.
 Andrea Dezsö is represented by Frey Norris Contemporary and Modern in San Francisco.

 Learn to make books that pop up, transform, unfold, expand, books that become theaters, movable structures or interactive experiences: movable books.
-Treat form and content as an interdependent whole as you create your own movable artists books.
-With the emergence of e-books we can't help but ask ourselves whether there will remain a place for physical books in our future or if they will one day disappear altogether.
-In this studio we'll explore various 3D book forms and structures, which can't readily be translated into digital format.
-Historic and contemporary examples of movable books will guide our inquiry.
-If you have an interest in art, books, visual storytelling, paper engineering and love to make things with your hands this is a class for you.
+Treat form and content as an interdependent whole as you create your own movable artists books in this hands-on, labor-intensive class.
+Research into historic and contemporary examples of paper engineering and movable books will inform our inquiry.
+If you have an interest in art, books, visual storytelling, or paper engineering and love to make things with your hands, this is a class for you.